 When I have a pen ready to write, I find it easy to hear God speak to my heart.
 I write down everything that comes to mind, no editing or censoring.
 Sometimes when I go back and read what I have written, I often find insights and encouragement that I know didn’t come from me.

-Journaling has been a wonderful addition to my devotional time as well as a vital part of my prayer life.
+Journaling has been an excellent addition to my devotional time as well as a vital part of my prayer life.
 That’s because its place is where I keep the list the things I am praying for.
 I add the who, what, when and where of my needs and concerns.
 Occasionally, I write out my actual prayers there because sometimes it’s easier to pour my heart out onto the paper then voicing my hurt, anger, or frustration.

-When I journal consistently I actually create a record of my spiritual history.
+When I journal consistently, I create a record of my spiritual history.
 My faith grows when I look back over the pages full of ink and see God's hand in my life.
 I see answered prayers, the ups and downs of my faith, and a relational narrative between a daughter and her Heavenly Father.

 Dear Lord, I desire to have a vibrant relationship with you.
 Help me to establish a consistent time of prayer and create a habit of journaling.
 Use the words on the pages to reveal Your presence in my life as offer them to up to you.